 The steps that Bluegrass Greensource took to try and decrease the contamination rate to >10% included distributing informational materials.
-Some of suggestions involved keeping recycling inventory, to see where recycling is available throughout the building, and keeping one in close proximity to trash cans, proper signage that highlights what can be recycled and what contamination that should be avoided, and lastly, educate the staff/volunteers.
+Bluegrass Greensource suggested keeping recycling inventory, to see where recycling is available throughout the building, and keeping one recycling can in close proximity to each trash can, displaying proper signage that highlights what can be recycled and what contamination should be avoided, and lastly, educating the staff/volunteers.

 BGGS was able to supply digital and hard copies of recycling flyers as well as recycling magnets and key chains.
 After 8 months the follow-up audit was conducted in May of 2017.

 Results had concluded that after following all the steps, Arlington Christian Church contamination rate dropped from 14.05% to 1.82%.
 Comparing the initial weight for recycling waste was 92.50 lbs, but after the audit and resource sharing, that number shrunk to 27 lbs.
 After the first audit, it was found that 13lbs contaminated the total weight.
 After the second audit, only .50 lbs of the recycling waste was considered a contaminant.
 Given the complexity of the building’s structure, Arlington Christian Church did a great job minimizing contamination!